 A super supplement for women during the menopause

 Revive Active took a rigorous scientific approach to the research and development of Meno Active to create a super supplement specifically formulated to support women during menopause.

-As a standalone product on the market, it is unique in its blend of 30 active ingredients including three botanical extracts used in traditional medicine for centuries during menopause.
+As a standalone product on the market, it is unique in its blend of 31 active ingredients including four plant extracts used in traditional medicine for centuries during menopause.

 Gopal S, Ajgaonkar A, Kanchi P, Kaundinya A, Thakare V, Chauhan S, Langade D. Effect of an ashwagandha (Withania Somnifera) root extract on climacteric symptoms in women during perimenopause: A randomized, double-blind, placebo-controlled study.
 J Obstet Gynaecol Res.
 2021 Sep 22. doi: 10.1111/jog.15030.
 Epub ahead of print.
 PMID: 34553463.